ethan-25/only-philly-sports/README.md

 ## Notes

-MLB double-headers will not display correctly.
-It will only get info for the second game.
+* MLB double-headers will not display correctly.
+It will only get info for the second game
+* Times are only in 24-hour format in EST
+* Scores reset after 00:00

 ***